cunarist/walkie/README.md

 # About

-A plugin for Rhinoceros with game-like walk mode and mouse navigation improvements
+A plugin for Rhinoceros with game-like walk mode and cursor zoom depth

 # Links